helenclx/leilukin-site/src/projects/videogamemods/kotor2.md

 {{ modEntry({
     title: "Love Between Brianna and the Exile - The Sith Lords Restored Content Mod Version",
     bannerFile: "kotor2mods/Love-Between-Brianna-and-the-Exile-TSLRCM.avif",
-    desc: "Updated version of DarthShgaad's [Love Between Brianna and the Exile](https://www.gamefront.com/games/knights-of-the-old-republic-ii/file/love-between-brianna-and-the-exile) mod, made to be more compatible with The Sith Lords Restored Content Mod (TSLRCM).",
+    desc: "Updated version of DarthShgaad's <a href='https://www.gamefront.com/games/knights-of-the-old-republic-ii/file/love-between-brianna-and-the-exile'>Love Between Brianna and the Exile</a> mod, made to be more compatible with The Sith Lords Restored Content Mod (TSLRCM).",
     downloads: [
         {
             site: "Dropbox",